Cove Fort: History

-The site for Cove Fort was selected by Brigham Young because of its location about halfway between Fillmore, then the capital of the Utah Territory, and the nearest city, Beaver.
+The site for Cove Fort was selected by Brigham Young because of its location about halfway between Fillmore (formerly the capital of the Utah Territory) and the nearest city, Beaver.
 It provided a way station for people traveling the Mormon Road.
 A town would have been constructed at the Cove Fort site, but the water supply was inadequate to support a sizable population.
 Another key factor in the selection of the site was the prior existence of a wooden-palisade fort, Willden Fort, which provided shelter and safety for the work crews who constructed Cove Fort.

 The fort is a square, 100 ft on each side.
 The walls are constructed of black volcanic rock and dark limestone, both quarried from the nearby mountains.
 The walls are 18 ft high and 4 ft thick at the base, tapering to 2 ft thick at the top.
 The fort has two sets of large wooden doors at the east and west ends, originally filled with sand to stop arrows and bullets, and contains 12 interior rooms (six on the north wall and six on the south wall.)

 As a daily stop for two stagecoach lines, as well as many other travelers, Cove Fort was heavily used for many years, often housing and feeding up to 75 people at a time.
 In addition to providing a place to rest, a blacksmith/farrier resided at the fort, who shod horses and oxen, and also repaired wagon wheels.
 With its telegraph office and as a Pony Express stop, it also acted as a regional communications hub.

 Restoration

-In the early 1890s, The Church of Jesus Christ of Latter-day Saints determined the fort was no longer required and leased it out, selling it to W.H.
-Kesler after the turn of the 20th century.
+In the early 1890s, The Church of Jesus Christ of Latter-day Saints determined the fort was no longer required and leased it out to a number of parties, eventually selling it to W.H.
+Kesler in 1911.
+By 1903 when Kesler visited the Fort, a fire had destroyed the north side rooms and parts were greatly deteriorated.
+The Keslers leased the Fort later that year and in the spring of 1904 moved into it with his wife Sarah to raise a their family and earn a living with cattle, horses, and cows.
+They slowly fixed up the fort, raised alfalfa, planted fruit trees, and rebuilt the north side rooms in 1917.

 In 1988, the Hinckley family purchased the fort and donated it back to the Church.
 The Church restored the fort, transported Ira Hinckley's Coalville, Utah, cabin to the site, constructed a visitor center, and reopened the fort as a historic site.
 The site provides free guided tours daily, starting from about 8 am until one half-hour before sunset.